Farnam Jahanian (interim)

 While at the University of Michigan, Jahanian led several large-scale research projects that studied the growth and scalability of the Internet infrastructure, which ultimately transformed how cyber threats are addressed by Internet Service Providers.
 His research on Internet infrastructure security formed the basis for the successful Internet security services company Arbor Networks, which he co-founded in 2001.
 Jahanian served as Chairman of Arbor Networks until its acquisition in 2010.
 His work on Internet routing stability and convergence has been highly influential within both the network research and the Internet operational communities and was recognized with an ACM SIGCOMM Test of Time Award in 2008.

 The author of over 100 published research papers, Jahanian has also served on dozens of national advisory boards and panels.
 He serves as chair of the National Research Council’s Computer Science and Telecommunications Board (CSTB), sits on the executive committee of the Council on Competitiveness, and is a trustee of the Dietrich Foundation.
 He is also a board member of the Computing Research Association (CRA), the National Center for Women and Information Technology (NCWIT), the Advanced Robotics for Manufacturing (ARM) Institute, and the Allegheny Conference on Community Development, among others.

 Jahanian has testified before Congress on a broad range of topics, including cybersecurity, next generation computing and “big data” analytics.
 He has been an active advocate for how basic research can be uniquely central to an innovation ecosystem that drives global competitiveness and addresses national priorities.

 The recipient of numerous awards for his innovative research, commitment to education and technology commercialization activities, Jahanian was named Distinguished University Innovator at the University of Michigan in 2009 and received the Governor's University Award for Commercialization Excellence in 2005.
-Most recently, he was presented with the Computing Research Association’s 2015 Distinguished Service Award.
+In 2015, he received the Computing Research Association’s Distinguished Service Award and in 2016, he was honored in Carnegie Corporation of New York’s “Great Immigrants — The Pride of America” campaign.